aplai168/database-structures/README.md

 that later changes and breaks your code.

 To prevent this from happening to your collaborators and consumers, indicate private properties and methods by prefixing them with an underscore.
+This is how we do.

 ## Extra Credit: